Seminole Wars: Indian attacks

+Payne and his assistant, Dempsey Whidden, went into the store to eat dinner with their clerk, William McCullough, and McCullough's wife Nancy, who was Dempsey Whidden's sister and the cook for the trading post.
+While they were eating, the Seminoles appeared in the doorway and fired at them.
+Payne and Whidden were killed, and William McCullough was wounded.
+Rather than immediately rushing in to kill the McCulloughs, the Seminoles stopped to reload their muzzle-loading rifles, which gave the McColloughs time to pick up their infant daughter and escape out the back door of the store.
+The Seminoles pursued them, and William and Nancy were each wounded in a leg when the Seminoles fired at them, but they found a hiding place and were not discovered by the Seminoles.
+The Seminoles then looted and burned the trading post.
+Two days later, the Seminoles attacked the farm house of James Whidden, Dempsey and Nancy's father, wounding another of his children.

 The U.S. Army was not prepared to engage the Indians.
 It had few men stationed in Florida and no means to move them quickly to where they could protect the white settlers and capture the Indians.
 The War Department began a new buildup in Florida, placing Major General David E. Twiggs in command, and the state called up two companies of mounted volunteers to guard settlements.
 Captain John Casey, who was in charge of the effort to move the Indians west, was able to arrange a meeting between General Twiggs and several of the Indian leaders at Charlotte Harbor.
 At that meeting, Billy Bowlegs promised, with the approval of other leaders, to deliver the five men responsible for the attacks to the Army within thirty days.
-On October 18, Bowlegs delivered three of the men to Twiggs, along with the severed hand of another who had been killed while trying to escape.
-The fifth man had been captured but had escaped.
+On October 18, 1849, Bowlegs delivered three men, Yahola Hadjo, Cotsa Elee Hadjo, and Pahay Hadjo, to Twiggs, along with the severed hand of Hoithle-Machta-Hajo, who had been killed while trying to escape.
+Sahataiyee had eluded capture.
+Panukee was not surrendered, but Pahay Hadjo was substituted in his place.
+The Army tried to turn the three Seminoles over to civilian authorities, but were refused, and they were sent west to Indian Territory with other Seminoles who had surrendered to the Army.